Hawk-PDX/coach-utility-app/README.md

 ## What It Does

+- Manage multiple teams with separate rosters and seasons
 - Track shifts to monitor playing time equity
 - Log points, assists, and rebounds with one tap
 - Manage roster with jersey numbers and positions
 - View season stats and game history
-- Track awards/medals to ensure everyone gets recognition
+- Track awards and recognition throughout the season
 - All data persists in PostgreSQL (via Supabase)
 - Works well on mobile for sideline use